apache/skywalking-satellite/docs/en/setup/examples/feature/enable-disable-channel/README.md

 # Enable/Disable Channel

-Different channels mean that different protocols can be transparently transmitted to downstream services(OAP).
+Different channels mean that different protocols can be transparently transmitted to upstream services(OAP).

 ## Config